BYE-LAW 8. GENERAL ASSEMBLY

 8.1 Role of General Assembly

-A General Assembly of World Rugby shall be held every two years at a venue and on a date determined by the Council for the transaction of the following business:
+A General Assembly of World Rugby shall be held every two years on a date as determined by Council for the transaction of the following business:

 (a) to consider and approve the minutes of the previous General Assembly;